zhouyl/flowblade/docs/components/data-display/card-header.md

 # CardHeader

 CardHeader component for displaying the header section of a Card.
 Typically used for titles, subtitles, and action buttons at the top of a card.
+Perfect for card titles, section headers, and card metadata.

 ## Basic Usage